 So what does this Baroque residence have to offer?

 Well, the upper palace casts a long shadow thanks to its outstanding permanent displays of art.
-But Lower Belvedere often hosts some quite remarkable special exhibitions of its own.
+But Lower Belvedere hosts some quite remarkable special exhibitions.
 These use gallery space in the east wing of the palace and the orangery.

 Recent exhibitions have covered the likes of Louise Bourgeois, Gustav Klimt, and Salvador Dalí.
 (See what I mean?)